-The Atlantic Coast Pipeline is a vitally important infrastructure project that will ensure the economic vitality, environmental health and energy security of the Mid-Atlantic region.
+The Atlantic Coast Pipeline is a critical infrastructure project that will strengthen the economic vitality, environmental health and energy security of the Mid-Atlantic region.

 The Atlantic Coast Pipeline will be an energy provider, job creator and economic game changer for West Virginia, Virginia and North Carolina.
-This underground natural gas transmission pipeline will transport domestically-produced, clean-burning natural gas from West Virginia to communities in Virginia and North Carolina that lack the infrastructure needed to generate cleaner electricity, heat homes and power new industries.
+This underground natural gas transmission pipeline will transport new supplies of natural gas from West Virginia to communities where it’s urgently needed in Virginia and North Carolina.
 Along the way, the pipeline will help the region lower emissions, improve air quality, grow local economies and create thousands of new jobs in manufacturing and other industries.

 $377 million a year in energy cost savings

 $28 million a year in new local tax revenue

 17,240 new jobs in the construction industry

 2,200 new jobs in manufacturing and other new industries

 The 600-mile underground Atlantic Coast Pipeline will originate in West Virginia, travel through Virginia with a lateral extending to Chesapeake, VA, and then continue south into eastern North Carolina, ending in Robeson County.
 Two additional, shorter laterals will connect to two Dominion Energy electric generating facilities in Brunswick and Greensville Counties.